Adjusting an immersion heater thermostat

 From April 2004, new and replacement Immersion Heater Thermostats need to incorporate an overheat safety cut-out so that if the water thermostat fails, the water in the cylinder will not overheat which could cause scalding water to come out of the taps.

 If you have a Thermostat without a overheat safety cut-out, it is well worthwhile changing the Thermostat for a modern type even if the existing one is working.

 SAFETY - THIS ADJUSTMENT CAN BE CARRIED OUT WITHOUT ISOLATING THE ELECTRICITY SUPPLY TO THE IMMERSION HEATER PROVIDING THAT THE HEATER HAS BEEN SAFELY INSTALLED WITHOUT LEAVING EXPOSED MAINS WIRING - IF IN DOUBT, ISOLATE THE ELECTRICITY SUPPLY AT THE CONSUMER UNIT.

-the top cover has been removed, release the mains cable clamp (on the model shown here, the clamp is held in place by a strap with
+Once the top cover has been removed, release the mains cable clamp (on the model shown here, the clamp is held in place by a strap with two screws).

 a small screwdriver adjust the setting as required (clockwise to reduce the temperature, anticlockwise to increase it on the illustrated

 example - other models may differ, so check the markings).
 As you rotate the screwdriver, you should hear a 'click' at the current

 temperature of the water.
 Try a small adjustment and see the affects over a few days.